Storage effect: Mathematical formulation

-It is important to note that the storage effect is not a model for population growth (such as the Lotka–Volterra equation) itself, but is an effect that appears in non-additive models of population growth.
+The storage effect is not a model for population growth (such as the Lotka–Volterra equation) itself, but is an effect that appears in non-additive models of population growth.
 Thus, the equations shown below will work for any arbitrary model of population growth, but will only be as accurate as the original model.
 The derivation below is taken from Chesson 1994.
 It is a derivation of the temporal storage effect, but is very similar to the spatial storage effect.